danielbilikId/SRFlowGenerator-for-div2k-SR/readme.md

 # Super-Resolution Models Comparison

 This repository implements and compares Super-Resolution (SR) models: a Vanilla CNN-based model and SRFlow.
 It upscales low-resolution (LR) images to high-resolution (HR) and evaluates results using metrics and visualizations.
+This also includes ablation studies with training with a wegihted mse+mge loss Osher sidi – 318420239
+Daniel Bilik – 213196207

 ---
 ### Prerequisites